 Jaguar E-type 1963 FHC.
 I used to work offshore in the Norwegian sector of the North sea.
 And, became very friendly with one of the rigs divers.
-Barry was a very big car enthusiast and had owned this car from new.
-Barry wanted to get a newer model and said I could buy the car for 600 pounds.
+Barry was an enormous car enthusiast and had owned this car from new.
+Barry wanted to get a more recent model and said I could buy the car for 600 pounds.

 Jaguar E-type 1963 FHC.
-Jaguar was an amazing mode of transportation in the sixties and seventies.
-The E-Type Jaguar became a legend and became very sought after and today an E-type in good condition can cost anything a person is prepared to pay!
+Jaguar was a fantastic mode of transportation in the sixties and seventies.
+The E-Type Jaguar became a legend and became very sought after, and today an E-type in good condition can cost anything a person is prepared to pay!

-This was an absolutely fantastic car to drive, and the power it had was amazing.
-I decided to try the car to see what speed it could do.
-One hundred and fifty miles an hour and straight as an arrow.
+A fantastic car to drive, and the power it had was amazing.
+I decided to try the car to see what speed it could do—one hundred and fifty miles an hour and straight as an arrow.
 The miles flew past very quickly.
-The car was stable and because it was a Fixed head, the noise was quite bearable.
+The car was stable, and because it was a Fixed head, the noise was quite bearable.
 The car did have a cassette player fitted.
 But, I was more interesting to hear the sound of the car than listen to music.

 The last one

 Over the next few years, I owned thirteen E-type Jaguars ranging from the first flat floor to the roadster.
 Even the two plus two and ending up with one of the last 4.2 roadsters made.
-This was a beautiful car finished in brown with tan leather interior and I sold it to the president of the Jaguar owners club.
+A beautiful car finished in brown with tan leather interior, and I sold it to the president of the Jaguar owners club.
 But, my good friend Brian decided to change the colour and had it painted red!

 The very last E-type Jaguar I owned, was a 1973 V12 roadster.
-This was indeed a beautiful car and I bought it as a demo for the main dealers.
+The E-type was indeed a beautiful car, and I bought it as a demo for the main dealers.
 The V12 just did not have the power or the drive of the original 1963 flat floor E-type.
 I was disappointed with the car and felt Jaguar had somehow lost its excitement.

 A bit different

-The Jaguar V12 E-type had to go and so I arranged to take it to a dealer in London who had a special that he said he would give me a very good deal on because the special he had was very fast as it had a half race blueprinted engine so I thought why not indeed so off to London I went.
+The Jaguar V12 E-type had to go.
+And so I arranged to take it to a dealer in London who had a special that he said he would give me a terrific deal on because the special he had was very fast as it had a half race blueprinted engine, so I thought why not indeed so off to London I went.

-This was a very interesting car.
-It was OK to drive normally but when you put your foot down it really was earplug time.
+An exciting car.
+It was OK to drive usually, but when you put your foot down, it was earplug time.
 The noise I lived with but had to be so careful when coming into a town as there were certain noise restrictions.
 Even in those days, and this put me off a little bit.

-Out in the open country roads, it was an amazing sounding machine.
+Out in the open country roads, it was an excellent sounding machine.
 And, I loved the noise and the feeling of power.
-Also, the handling as it was very easy to drive.
+Also, the handling as it was effortless to drive.
 I think the worst thing was the car had no roof or front window.
-Just a fly screen as you can see from the picture so it was not for a rainy day!
+Just a fly screen as you can see from the picture, so it was not for a rainy day!

-What does this have to do with my cables you may ask – well it is the sound that I love.
-The sound of the cars, the sound of something that is alive and this is all part of my interests with sound.
-Mechanical and musical they are all fantastic and I just love the sound.
+What does this have to do with my cables you may ask – well, it is the sound that I love.
+The sound of the cars and this is all part of my interests with sound.
+Mechanical and musical they are all fantastic, and I just love the sound.

-If you have enjoyed ‘Jaguar E-type 1963 FHC’, please share -thank you
+If you have enjoyed ‘Jaguar E-type 1963 FHC’, please share, with friends – thank you.